 Where Do The Ticks Lurk For A Host?

 Ticks are found almost everywhere where their host animals live.
 However, the preferred habitats for ticks are areas where the humidity is not too low.
 This includes places where there is enough vegetation that provides shade.
 For example, forests, clearings, forest paths with hedges, lush grasses, shrubs, and bushes.
 The parasites can also be found in home gardens, in the city park, and even on the playground.
 In other words, they can be anywhere.
 And because of climate change with longer warm periods, they spread rapidly into new areas.

 When Are Ticks Active?

-To be active, ticks need a certain temperature range.
-If it is too cold and the temperature drops to below about 42 degrees Fahrenheit (6C) then they fall into a kind of stasis.
+To be active, ticks need a certain temperature.
+If it is too cold and the temperature drops to below about 45 degrees Fahrenheit (7C) then they fall into a kind of stasis.
 In the tropics, where most tick species occur, ticks can be active all year round.